Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Introduction

-We present \papername, a \textit{general framework} that can be used to target state estimation models (\eg EKF) in autonomous systems and generate spoofed input/sensor values that can lead the systems astray. \papername presents a \textit{blackbox} attack --- \ie there is no knowledge required about the internal details of the state estimator --- the only requirement is that the state estimation function be ``learnable'' (explained in \S\ref{sec:dis:learn}) from observation of the inputs and outputs\footnote{As we see later, this is a very lightweight requirement and doesn't need anything beyond a simple user-level access on the system or communication with a middleware.}.
-Hence, it is \textit{not} specific to any particular estimation algorithm or even any specific sensor!
-The final result of a \papername-based attack is a deviation of the physical system's trajectory while the system itself doesn't notice anything untoward (and believes that it is following the original mission parameters).
+\papername can target state estimation models (\eg EKF) in autonomous systems and generate spoofed input/sensor values to lead the systems astray. \papername presents a stealthy attack that is \textit{opaque} \wrt the target function --- \ie there is no knowledge required about the internal details of the state estimator (\ie the target function) --- the only requirement is that the state estimation function be ``learnable'' (explained in \S\ref{sec:dis:learn}) from the observation of its inputs and outputs\footnote{As we see later in \S\ref{sec:threat_model}, this is a very lightweight requirement and doesn't need anything beyond a simple user-level access on the system or communication via middleware.}.
+The final result of a \papername-based attack is {\em a deviation of the physical system's trajectory} while the system itself doesn't notice anything untoward (and believes that it is following the original mission parameters).